laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Vision, the capacity of making sense of the luminous environment, is a highly complex process which is still out of reach for most computers.
-Indeed, such algorithms can learn complex categorization tasks on precise datasets but are outperformed by any infant when it comes to a naturalistic, flexible and generic context.
-As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities: It comes for granted while it is largely a self-organized process using a low metabolic cost.
-As a consequence, and to rephrase Wigner [@Wigner90], "The Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
+Indeed, such algorithms can learn complex categorization tasks on precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
+As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities: It comes for granted while it is largely a self-organized process and using a low metabolic cost.
+As a consequence, and to rephrase Wigner [@Wigner90], "the Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
 Indeed, studying vision allows to span from low-level feats such as unconscious inferences (detecting and reading a printed character, for instance) to higher capacities such as the interpretation of complex scenes with respect to some cognitive context.
-Furthermore, vision also allows for prospective predictions such as those revealed during mental imagery - and is a basic groundstone for one's creativity, or *imagination*.
+Furthermore, vision also allows for prospective predictions such as those revealed during mental imagery - and is a basic ground-stone for one's creativity, or *imagination*.

+Anatomically, visual processing is a dynamical process implemented by dynamics of the hierarchy of neural networks involved in that process, from its first stage, the retina, to the different areas which help in forming a representation of the visual world.
 To make sense of such a complex system, it has been proposed that the organization of the visual system is such that it is efficient [@Attneave54].
-Such an ecological framework [@Atick92] allows to explain many aspects of visual processing.
-Anatomically, visual processing is a dynamical process implemented by dynamics of the hierarchy of neural networks involved in that process, from its first stage, the retina, to the different areas which help in forming a representation of the visual world.
+This ecological approach [@Atick92] allows to explain many aspects of visual processing.
 Such principles take different forms such as redundancy reduction [@Barlow61], maximization of information transfer [@Linsker90] or minimization of metabolic energy.
 Visual representations should handle geometrical transformations (such as the motion of a visual object) but